Daria Werbowy: Personal life

 She is an avid sailor and spent three months in 2008, sailing across the Atlantic Ocean and the Mediterranean Sea.
 In 2011, she embarked on a two-month expedition from Guatemala, travelling around Central America to Costa Rica.

-Since 2011, she lives in Cork, Ireland with her partner.

 Modelling career

 Werbowy had never seriously considered modelling, being a tomboy, but it was frequently suggested to her by strangers.
 At age 14 and 5'11" in stature, she was signed by a local Toronto agency, Susan J. Model & Talent Management, and won a national modelling contest.

 After switching to Elite Model Management, Werbowy landed several prominent bookings in Canada, but achieved little international success.
 Werbowy lived in England and Greece, where she did not find much work.
 Her first runway season was disrupted, and her bookings canceled due to the terrorist attacks on 9/11 in New York City.
 Thus, she went to Europe.
 After an exhausted eight months, Werbowy returned to Canada.
 She gave modelling a final shot as a means to fund her art school education, saying, "I returned to New York, met my agent and the next day I had an exclusive deal with Prada.
 From then on, it was all a bit of a blur."

 When the Elite Toronto's head scout, Elmer Olsen, started his own agency, Werbowy followed and her career began to flourish.
 Within a few years, and under the guidance of IMG Models, Werbowy gained established her career internationally.

 Werbowy holds the record for opening and closing the most shows in one season.
 In her first season, Fall/Winter 2003, Werbowy achieved two of modelling's highest feats: the cover of Vogue Italia, thrice (in July, August and October), and Prada's Fall/Winter ad campaign.
-In 2005, she was signed a contract with Lancôme.
+In 2005, she was signed a contract with Lancôme, after a bidding war between them and Victoria's Secret which would have made her one of the brands Angels.